There are so many amazing things to do in Limassol, the vibrant beach-front city in the heart of Cyprus.

 The easiest way to explore the city, learn about the best attractions found in Limassol, and to get to know the different areas, is with a local tour, as this is where you’re most likely to receive the best information and experience.

 Click here to learn about this recommended tour which will teach you a little about the story of Limassol through history, architecture, and food.
 With so many things to see in Limassol, this is a great way to cover the main highlights.

 2. Lounge on the Beach

 Lazing on the beach is one of the best things to do in Cyprus, and Limassol has some great beaches.
 Its ‘city beaches’ stretch along the length of Limassol, so there are plenty of possible spots you can choose to lounge in all day long.

 If you want a quiet spot where you can swim, rent a lounger and relax, then head to Armonia Beach.
 Named for the cafe located on the beachfront, it’s an excellent place to grab a ‘frappe’, a Cypriot cold coffee, under the shade of an old tree.

 Lady’s Mile, named after a former Governor’s horse, is a 5 km long beach with a mixture of pebbles and sand.
 The long beach is divided into zones, each distinguished by a different restaurant.
 The water is generally cooler, but calm and shallow, a great choice for families.

 To the east of Limassol, you’ll find Governor’s Beach.
 This is a pebbly bay, hidden within the limestone cliffs.
 The bright white rocks dazzle in the clear water, and there are lots of little caves you can swim to.

-You’ll explore these bays if you go sea kayaking as recommended below.
+You’ll explore these bays if you go on a boat trip as recommended below.
 If you’re wondering where to go in Limassol in the summer, the beach is a top choice!

 3. Go for a Coffee at Molos